LilithMary/Alpha-Swarm-Algorithm/README.md

-# Alpha-Swarm-Algorithm
+# Alpha Swarm Algorithm: Specification and Verification in NuXMV and GROOVE
-This repository provides implementations of a simplified Alpha swarm aggregation algorithm in NuXMV and GROOVE.
+This repository provides implementations of a simplified Alpha swarm aggregation algorithm in NuXMV and GROOVE for unbounded and bounded model checking.

+## Alpha Algorithm
+The Alpha Algorithm (a.k.a connection degree algorithm) [1] aims to guarantee that a given network of robots, capable only of short-range wireless communications, any robot which gets disconnected from the swarm would eventually return to the swarm.

+[^1] Julien Nembrini.
+2005.
+Minimalist Coherent Swarming of Wireless Networked Autonomous Mobile Robots.
+Ph.D.
+Dissertation.

 ## Software
 **NuXMV**: Install [NuXMV] (https://nuxmv.fbk.eu/download.html)<br />